Fixed Amount Discount Break-Even Calculator: Know Your Dollar-Off Numbers

 Here's a painful truth about fixed amount discounts: some of your visitors were already going to buy at full price.

 The math gets worse when you consider that dedicated buyers are often your best customers—high-intent visitors who trust your brand.
-Every fixed dollar discount they use is pure margin loss.
+Every fixed dollar discount they use is pure margin loss with no incremental revenue to show for it.

 A Smarter Approach: Intent-Based Fixed Amount Discounts